 But check out the other night markets, too

-Shilin is fantastic, but it’s not the only night market in Taiwan.
+Shilin is fantastic, but it’s not the only Taipei night market.
 During my two weeks in Taiwan, I also went to Feng Shia Night Market in Taichung, which is said to be the largest night market in the world and where all the newest street food inventions are given a trial run.

 Drink bubble tea where it was created